Where is Phil Neville now?

 Working with his brother Gary who had been appointed as head coach, their Valencia side endured a terrible run of results which ultimately led to the dismissal of the older Neville.

-Phil stayed on at the Spanish giants until the end of the season before leaving the club but he stayed on in Spain where his son was playing for a local academy side that Neville also coached at.
+Phil stayed on at the Spanish giants until the end of the season but stayed on in Spain where his son was playing for a local academy side that Neville also coached at.

 She is the first less-able-bodied model to be listed on the books of a British agency.

-Away from football coaching and media work, Neville is co-owner of Salford Ciity with former Manchester United team-mates Ryan Giggs, Paul Scholes, Nicky Butt and his brother Gary Neville.
+Away from football coaching and media work, Neville is co-owner of Salford City with former Manchester United team-mates Ryan Giggs, Paul Scholes, Nicky Butt and his brother Gary.

-In another business venture with his ‘Class of 92’ team-mates, Neville will be opening a university in 2019 called UA92 which is backed by Lancaster University and Trafford council.
+In another business venture with his ‘Class of 92’ team-mates, Neville has opened a university called UA92 which is backed by Lancaster University and Trafford council.

 The institution will aim to attract students who otherwise might not go on to higher education and plans to offer “broader courses than traditional degrees, designed to enhance life skills as well as employability”.

-In January 2018 Neville made a return to football coaching when he was appointed as the new manager of the England national women’s team.
+In January 2018 Neville made a return to football coaching when he was appointed as the England national women’s team.

-His appointment was met with a mixed reaction after old Twitter comments surfaced which were deemed sexist for which he subsequently had to publicly apologise for.
+His appointment was met with a mixed reaction after old Twitter comments surfaced which were deemed sexist leading him to make a public apology.

-Despite the negativity, Neville’s England side excelled on the pitch and went onto win the She Believes Cup in March 2019 after an impressive 3-0 win over Japan in the final.
+Despite the negativity, Neville’s England side excelled on the pitch coming second in the 2018 She Believes Cup and then having an underfeated 2019 FIFA World Cup qualifiying campaign.

 Phil Neville: Premier League Statistics